 Alex said: “Some of the best moments are the day-to-day ones, like helping cadets to achieve things and realise their potential – less glamorous, but incredibly rewarding.”

-Earlier this year NATS increased the extra leave that adult cadets can access from 6 days to 10.
+Earlier this year NATS increased the extra leave that Cadet Force Adult Volunteers can access from 6 days to 10.
 Both Emily and Alex have made the most of this allocated leave over the past few years, attending camps and courses.
 Emily said: “In 2019 I used a total of 3 weeks annual leave for cadet activities, in addition to the cadet forces days off!”

 And would they recommend joining the RAF Air Cadets?
 Absolutely!
 Alex said: “It’s a brilliant organisation to be part of and gives you some amazing money-can’t-buy opportunities.
 It’s not always easy, but it’s extremely rewarding and gives you a real sense of purpose.”